jw120/movie-vote/README.md

 Basic choices

 * Cooperative voting - no authentication
-* Client-side SPA for hosting and particpating
+* Client-side SPA for hosting and participating
 * Very light server just to just re-broadcast messages

 To consider